micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-3-rashi_en.md

 ### passuk 39
 <b>Whom Moshe and Aharon counted.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>There are dots over [the word] וְאַהֲרֹן, to teach that he was not included in the counting of the Levites.
-<b>Twenty two thousand.</b> When counting them individually, however, one discovers three hundred extra: the sons of Gershon, seven thousand five hundred; the sons of Kehat, eight thousand six hundred; the sons of Merori, six thousand two hundred [hence, twenty two thousand three hundred].
+<b>Twenty two thousand.</b> When counting them individually, however, one discovers three hundred extra: the sons of Gershon, seven thousand five hundred; the sons of Kehos, eight thousand six hundred; the sons of Merori, six thousand two hundred [hence, twenty two thousand three hundred].
 Why aren’t they included among the rest to redeem the firstborn, thus exempting the two hundred seventy three overlapping firstborn from redemption?
 Our sages answered, in Maseches Bechoros, that the three hundred Levites were, themselves, firstborn.
 It was sufficient <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>for them to release themselves from redemption.

 ### passuk 40
 <b>Count every male firstborn . . . from the age of one month and above.</b> When he (the infant) can no longer be categorized as stillborn.